 2. What Can I Learn?

-If you are going to take the risk, you want to ensure it pays off not just financially, but professionally.
+If you’re going to take the risk, you want to ensure it pays off not just financially, but professionally.
 In a startup environment, it’s rare to focus solely on one or two tasks.
 With a small team, you typically need to wear multiple hats—and that can be rewarding because it often translates into having more autonomy over what you learn.

 Are there skills you can gain in this role that could advance your career and better position you for your next job?
 If so, now might be the right time to join the team.